synnaxlabs/synnax/docs/tech/rfc/0021-240711-evaluating-reliability.md

 2. Constructing and evaluating our current list of issues and bugs and what we are aiming to guarantee before we make a larger push in sales.
 3. Long term
 	1. reliability evaluation for each of the components.
 Creating an internal process to go through a real use of our product

-# 4 Things to address (Don't need to read)
-1. reliability evaluation
-	1. creating an in depth testing environment to simulate the real invorionment software will be run in
-2. Qualifying what tests are important for each of the cases
-	1. e.g. when concerned with exposing race conditions, we probably want to do very comprehensive load testing and stress testing
-	2. e.g. testing stability in transient states is especially important for things like the console, driver, server, etc.
-3. Being able to qualify things like mean time between failures (MTBF)/ average faiolure rate
-4. How log monitoring tools would come into our software, what existing tools we have that we can make better use of